Skip to content

 Festival admins can open Stage View from the Festival Venues area.

-Use Case
+Use Case in Festival Venues

-When you are already working with the festival’s connected venues, and want to move directly into a stage-focused overview.
+Try Stage View when you are already working with the festival’s connected venues, and want to move directly into a stage-focused overview.

-From Festival Scheduler
+From the Festival's Scheduler

-Use Case
+Use Case in the Festival Scheduler

-When you are scheduling work and want to switch from a broad calendar view to a focused venue or room view.
+Try Stage View when you are scheduling work and want to switch from a broad calendar view to a focused venue or room view.

-From the Festival Section Dashboard
+From a Festival Section's Dashboard

-Use Case
+Use Case for Festival Sections

-When you want an overview of the venue information and performance context relevant to that section.
+Try Stage View when you want an overview of the venue information and performance context relevant to that section.

-1. Select a venue or room
+1. Select a Venue or Room

 Use the selector at the top of Stage View to choose the venue or room you want to review.